EricZhengDaShun/CppExample/README.md

-# C++ Example Projects
+# CppExample

 This repository contains several C++ example projects for learning and demonstration purposes.
 Each project is organized by platform (e.g., Windows), and contains its own README and build instructions.

 ## Projects

-### windows/CMakeHelloWorld
+### `windows/CMakeHelloWorld`

-A minimal CMake project showing how to build and run a simple C++ program on Windows.
+A minimal CMake-based C++ project.
+Demonstrates basic project structure and platform-independent build setup.

-### windows/VscodeCMakeClangdLldb
+### `windows/VscodeCMakeClangdLldb`

-A VSCode debugging setup based on CMakeHelloWorld.
+Extends `CMakeHelloWorld` to demonstrate debugging in VSCode.
-Includes configuration for clangd, launch.json, and CodeLLDB integration.
+Includes configuration for `clangd`, `CMake Tools`, and `CodeLLDB`.

+### `windows/VcpkgExample`

+Extends `VscodeCMakeClangdLldb` by integrating **vcpkg** as the package manager.
+Demonstrates how to manage dependencies with `vcpkg.json`, configure version locking, and set up CMake toolchain integration.

+---

-## Project Structure
+## Folder Structure

 ```
 CppExample/
 ├── windows/
-│   ├── CMakeHelloWorld/          # Basic CMake project for Windows
+│   ├── CMakeHelloWorld/           # Basic CMake project
-│   └── VscodeCMakeClangdLldb/    # VSCode + LLDB debug setup based on CMakeHelloWorld
+│   ├── VscodeCMakeClangdLldb/     # VSCode + LLDB debug setup
-│
+│   └── VcpkgExample/              # vcpkg integration example
 └── README.md                      # Project overview (this file)
 ```

+---

 ## How to Use

-1. Navigate to a platform folder (e.g., `windows/`).
+1. Navigate to the `windows/` directory.
-2. Choose a project and follow its README instructions.
+2. Enter a specific project folder to view its documentation.
+3. Follow the provided instructions in each `README.md` to build and run the example.
-3. Each project is self-contained and can be built independently.
+4. All projects are self-contained and can be used independently.

+---